 Land and natural resource management must respect the rights to life, health, and adequate standard of living of communities affected by our business activities.
 This requires that the adverse impacts on soil, air, water, and ecosystem services relied on by communities are prevented, mitigated, or remedied.
-Decommissioning or divestment processes must avoid, mitigate, or remedy consequent human rights impacts, and must leave affected stakeholders in the same or a better situation than immediately prior to the investment or the commencement of operations.
+Decommissioning or divestment processes must avoid, mitigate, or remedy consequent human rights impacts.

 What is it?
 Why is it a priority to Stora Enso?
 How do we address it?
 Read more This commitment seeks to respect the rights to: Safe and healthy living environment and natural resources, including air, water, and soil, in adequate quality and quantity.
 Own property alone or in association with others Self-determination of peoples through the free pursuit of their economic, social, and cultural development, Stora Enso is one of the biggest private forest owners in the world.
 We also manage vast areas of forests and plantations.
-At the end of 2022, Stora Enso owned or leased lands covering a total area of 2.01 million hectares.
-Using forests or land for tree plantations may impact the human rights of local communities, forestry workers, and forest owners.
-Maintaining good dialogue with affected people helps to ensure that they feel heard and that their rights are respected.
-For example, we engage with potentially affected communities, forest owners, and/or non- governmental organisations when planning and conducting harvesting operations to ensure that all parties agree on our approach.
+At the end of 2023, Stora Enso owned or leased lands covering a total area of 2.02 million hectares.
+Using forests or land for tree plantations may impact the human rights of local communities, forestry Maintaining good dialogue with affected people helps to ensure that they feel heard and that their rights are respected.
+For example, we engage with potentially affected communities, forest owners, and/or non-governmental organisations when planning and conducting harvesting operations to ensure that all parties agree on our approach.
 The form and frequency of our engagement with local communities is shaped by the local context.
-Many of our employees live in the communities and have a deeper understanding of the local context. > AR Community > AR Human rights Water and sanitation for domestic and livelihood purposes Adequate standard of living Participate in cultural life, Freedom of assembly and peaceful protest Stora Enso recognises that the areas where we operate are of value to different stakeholders, and that our operations may have an impact on the ways they are accustomed to using We have adopted an integrated approach to land use around our plantations.
-This includes applied integrated land use models in Uruguay and Brazil to benefit local farmers and communities as well the company.
-AR Community Environmental Guidelines those areas.
-Community consultations, including Free, Prior, and Informed Consent (FPIC), are a key element in our human rights due diligence and forestry operations, especially concerning land leasing and indigenous peoples' rights.
-In Central Sweden, for example, we have had special agreements on land use with five Sámi communities since 1992 and continue to maintain good relations with them.
-Engaging with vulnerable groups We also follow relevant forest certification requirements on identifying and upholding indigenous peoples' legal and customary rights.
+Many of our employees live in the communities and have a deeper understanding of the local context. > AR Community > AR Human rights Water and sanitation for domestic and livelihood purposes Adequate standard of living Participate in cultural life, Freedom of assembly and peaceful protest Stora Enso recognises that the areas where we operate are of value to different stakeholders, and that our operations may have an impact on the ways they are accustomed to using those areas.
+We have adopted an integrated approach to land use around our plantations.
+This includes applied integrated land use models in Uruguay and Brazil to benefit local farmers and communities as well the company. > AR Community > Environmental Guidelines Community consultations, including Free, Prior, and Informed Consent (FPIC), are a key element in our human rights due diligence and forestry operations, especially concerning land leasing and indigenous peoples' rights.
+In Central Sweden, for example, we have had special agreements on land use with five Sámi communities since 1992 and continue to maintain good relations with them. > Engaging with vulnerable groups We also follow relevant forest certification requirements on identifying and upholding indigenous peoples' legal and customary rights.